thomaskeye/COMP3810SEF-group60-Task-Manager/readme2.md

 2. Click on any task card to view detailed information

-3.Use filter options to view tasks by status, priority, or category
+3. Use filter options to view tasks by status, priority, or category

 Update Tasks:
 1. Click "Edit" button on any task card